Dashboards

 - It displays the distribution of identities per risk level, only including the identities the viewer is allowed to see, that is, filtered on the identities owned by the current user.
 The legend of the chart lists the available risk levels.

-- Click any part of the chart to be able to drill down to the data on identities with the risk level corresponding to the clicked slice of the chart.
+- Click any part of the chart to drill down to the data on identities with the risk level corresponding to the clicked slice of the chart.

 - For more information, refer to the Risk guide.